simran606/Amazon_Test_Automation/README.md

   1. Search for a product.
   2. Click on the product to view details.
   3. Click the "Add to Cart" button.
-  4. Verify the product is in the cart.

 ### 4. Place an Order
 - **Objective:** Test the order placement process.
 - **Steps:**
   1. Go to the cart.
   2. Click on the "Proceed to Checkout" button.
-  3. Fill in the necessary payment and shipping details.
+  3. Select the necessary payment and shipping details.
   4. Submit the order.
   5. Verify order confirmation.

-### 5. Logout
-- **Objective:** Test the user logout process.
-- **Steps:**
-  1. Click on the account settings.
-  2. Click on the logout option.
-  3. Verify successful logout.

 ## Running the Tests
 You can run the tests using your IDE or by executing the Maven command: